 A potent general pain reliever, Afghan Kush comprises of almost 100 percent indica.
 Its effects are felt mostly physically, and this is why it works so well regarding pain relief.
 Afghan Kush contains anti-inflammatory and painkilling terpenes, as well as a high level of pain-dispelling THC.

 This strain contains caryophyllene, which is known to work against cancer.
-Therefore, if your chronic pain is cancer-related, this could offer you relief.
+Therefore, if your pain is cancer-related, this could offer you relief.
 Other useful strains high in caryophyllene include Super Sour Diesel, Maui Waui and Hash Plant.

 Blue Dream is a hybrid sativa that was first grown in California.
 It provides not only relaxation throughout the entire body, but many users also find it to be invigorating.
 This strain produces a mellow euphoria that produces a calming effect and also has an aroma similar to berries.
 Since it doesn’t result in the sedative effects of other strains, Blue Dream is well-suited for daytime use.